Oleganer17/Oleganer17/README.md

 - 👋 Hi, I’m @Oleganer17
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning how to code
-- 💞️ I’m looking to collaborate on very may things
+- 💞️ I’m looking to collaborate on very many things
 - 📫 reach me via whatsapp on +256789750289

 <!---